Breitbart

 planned to use the prostitution proceeds to run for Congress.
 He never claimed

-he was a pimp.
+he was a pimp."The evidence

 illustrates," Brown said, "that things are not always as partisan zealots